Analysis of the primal-dual central path for nonlinear semidefinite optimization without the nondegeneracy condition: Preliminaries

 for any $w\in\mathcal{W}$.
 Particularly, we call a triplet $w=(x,Y,z)$ satisfying the KKT conditions a KKT triplet of NSDP\,\eqref{al:nsdp}, and also call $x$ a KKT point of the NSDP.
 Moreover, given a KKT point $x$, we denote by $\Lambda(x)$ the set of Lagrange multiplier pairs $(Y,z)$ satisfying the KKT conditions at $x$, namely,

-\end{definition} Below, we define the Mangasarian-Fromovitz constraint qualification (MFCQ), under which the KKT conditions are ensured to be necessary optimality conditions for the NSDP. \begin{definition}(\citep[Definition~2.8.6]{bonnans2013perturbation}) Let ${x}\in \R^n$ be a feasible point of NSDP\,\eqref{al:nsdp}.
-We say that the Mangasarian-Fromovitz constraint qualification (MFCQ) holds at ${x}$ if $\nabla h({x})$ is of full column rank and there exists a vector $d\in \R^n$ such that $G({x})+\DeltaG({x};d)\in \mathbb{S}^m_{++}$ and $\nabla h(x)^{\top}d=0$. \end{definition} \begin{remark} Let ${x}\in \R^n$ be a local optimum of NSDP\,\eqref{al:nsdp}.
+\end{definition} \tred{As can be checked easily, $\Lambda(x)$ is convex.} Below, we define the Mangasarian-Fromovitz constraint qualification (MFCQ), under which the KKT conditions are ensured to be necessary optimality conditions for the NSDP. \begin{definition}(\citep[Definition~2.8.6]{bonnans2013perturbation}) Let ${x}\in \R^n$ be a feasible point of NSDP\,\eqref{al:nsdp}.
+We say that the Mangasarian-Fromovitz constraint qualification (MFCQ) holds at ${x}$ if $\nabla h({x})$ is of full column rank and there exists a vector $d\in \R^n$ such that $G({x})+\DeltaG({x};d)\in \mathbb{S}^m_{++}$ and $\nabla h(x)^{\top}d=0$. \end{definition} \begin{remark} {The MFCQ is equivalent to the following Robinson's constraint qualification at a feasible point $x\in \R^n$ \citep[Corollary~2.101]{bonnans2013perturbation}: } \end{remark} \begin{remark} Let ${x}\in \R^n$ be a local optimum of NSDP\,\eqref{al:nsdp}.
 Under the MFCQ, the KKT conditions hold at ${x}$, thus $\Lambda(x)\neq \emptyset$.
-In particular, the MFCQ implies that $\Lambda(x)$ is convex and also compact.
+In particular, the MFCQ implies that $\Lambda(x)$ is \tred{compact}.
 Conversely, when $f$ is convex, $h$ is affine, and $G$ is matrix-convex in the sense of \citet[Section~5.3.2]{bonnans2013perturbation}, a KKT point is a global optimum of \eqref{al:nsdp}. \end{remark}

 There are several equivalent reformulations for the semidefinite complementarity condition\,\eqref{al:comp}, among which the simplest one is

 and two other formulations are